On F-Modelling based Empirical Bayes Estimation of Variances: Theoretical Properties

 and

 \end{theorem}

-This theorem implies that both the numerator and the denominator of NEBV converge to those of the Bayes estimator uniformly in $S_i^2$.

-Though both the numerator and the denominator of NEBV estimator converge to the corresponding part of Bayes rule uniformly, unfortunately, it does not guarantee that the ratio converges uniformly.
-The reason is that the denominator $\int_0^\infty g(t, u)dM(t)$ can be arbitrarily small when $u$ goes to $\infty$.
-For any arbitrary small number $\delta>0$, let $D^\delta$ be a set defined as
+This theorem implies that both the numerator and the denominator of the proposed empirical Bayes estimator converge to those of the Bayes rule uniformly.
+However, it does not guarantee that the ratio converges uniformly.
+The reason is that the denominator $\int_0^\infty l_2(s^2, u)dF(s^2)$ converges to zero when $u$ goes to $\infty$.
+To prove that the proposed method converges to the Bayes estimator uniformly, we consider the set such that the denominator of the Bayes rule is greater than some positive number.
+Namely, for a number $\delta>0$, let $\mathcal{D}^\delta$ be a set defined as